carpentries-incubator/lesson-parallel-python/episodes/extra-external-c.md

 array([ 0,  0,  1,  3,  6, 10, 15, 21, 28, 36])
 ~~~

 It does not crash!
-You can check that the array is upon subtracting the previous sum from each sum (except the first):
+You can check that the array is correct upon subtracting the previous sum from each sum (except the first):

 ~~~python
 %out=sum_range(ys)